avengers-p7/Avengers_P7_Documents/VCS/Design/Setup.md

 **7.Reference**

 ***

 # Introduction

-GitHub is a web-based platform and version control system that plays a crucial role in modern software development.
+ This document will walk you through the step-by-step process of installing GitHub, an essential platform for version control and collaborative software development.GitHub is a web-based platform and version control system that plays a crucial role in modern software development.
 It provides a collaborative environment for developers to host, manage, and share their code repositories.

 ***